GEC-Jhalawar/Join-Organisation/README.md

 At any stage if you face any problem or want to reach out to us open a discussion here.

 All done!
-Create your Pull Request and you will get an invite to join this Organisation.
+Feel free to checkout other repositories and contribute.

 ## List of Students